 Applicants should submit the following:

-- An essay (of not more than five hundred words) discussing the topic of research to be conducted at the Library.
+- An essay (of not more than 500 words) discussing the topic of research to be conducted at the Library.

 - Current vita.